jnoDestiny/dotfiles/README.md

+# Dotfiles
-A bunch of dotfiles for personal use, primarily including vim, tmux and zsh.
+Dotfiles for personal use, including nvim, tmux and zsh configurations.

+## Installation
+Run install.sh and it should hopefully work.
+There are a few caveats:
+- ~/.profile, ~/.zprofile, ~/.zshenv, ~/.tmux.conf are overridden
+- Rust is only installed on Ubuntu due to usage of snap
+- Pretty aggressive in general and meant for fresh machines